opensumi/docs/docs/integrate/universal-integrate-case/custom-command.en.md

 }
 ```

-The advantage of the declaration is that the command is "explicitly" present in the frame, i.e. it can be found in the Quick Navigation panel opened by  `⇧⌘P`  or in the menu, and commands registered directly without the declaration will not appear in the above panel.
+The advantage of declaration is that the command is "explicitly" present in the frame, i.e. it can be found in the Quick Navigation panel opened by  `⇧⌘P`  or in the menu, and commands registered directly without the declaration will not appear in the above panel.

 ```ts
 // sumi's built-in extension API